Danjavia/Reactie/README.md

 	  	});
 	});

-- Uncomment Port and host lines, In the host line set your **example.dev**
+- Uncomment Port and host lines
+- In the host line set your **example.dev**
 - After set the same domain name in your hosts file
 - run gulp
 - Access to [http://example.dev](http://example.dev)